Yuki2718/adblock/README.md

 ### ublock-dynamic-rules.txt

-Whitelists for medium mode of uBlock Origin dedicated for English user.
-The purpose is to help those non-techie, yet security-conscious, people to use the mode.
+Nooplists for medium mode of uBlock Origin dedicated for English user.
+The objective is to help those non-techie, yet security-conscious, people to use the mode.
 Payment services and mobile sites are out-of-scope.
 In addition, following rules are included:

 - `* localhost * block`
 - `file-scheme * 1p-script block`